faizalrf/documentation/Xpand-Native.md

-# Setting up The Xpand Native Cluster With MariaDB Enterprise
+# Setting up The MariaDB Enterprise Xpand Native Cluster

 This guide is to set up an Xpand native cluster on CentOS7/RHEL7 OS